Friends of Sherborne Abbey

 • St Saviour’s Church, Anglikanu Baznicas Riga, Latvia.

-We also make special collections:
+We also make special donations:

 • At Harvest, for the Salisbury Diocese Medical Link in Sudan and South Sudan, providing medical supplies, training and equipping new clinics.